 Some notes that concern both the Android and the iOS version of the app:

-BirdRing uses the gps location of your device only to show you the map of that location.
+BirdRing uses the gps location of your device only to show you the map of that location and your position on the map.

-BirdRing uses your email address only to let the app send you an email with your observation data.
+BirdRing uses your email address only to let you send an email with your observation data to yourself from the app.

 An additional note that only applies to the Android version of the app:

 BirdRing for Android has an option to send anonymous observation data to the BirdRing SpotFinder database.
 These data do not contain any personal data, just the species, date/time and location of the bird you have observed.